How to Come Up With a Great Blog Name in 30 Minutes!

 We’ll teach you how to come up with a great blog name in your niche without spending countless hours searching for creativity and domain names.

-I have started many websites in my lifetime and know one cold hard truth about blogging and website names – in general, they really do not matter.
+I have started several websites in my lifetime and I have learned one cold hard truth about blogging and website names: In general, they really do not matter.

 You probably thought that your blog name was THE most important part of your website, right!?
 Wrong.

 Your content matters so much more than your blog name.

 You can have a blog titled parentingadvice.com and if all you do is write about sports, it’s not going to matter.

 That being said, many of you will be interested in finding a great blog name, so I have made a little article to help you.

 The process should take you around 30 minutes and no more than an hour to complete!

 Before we start: What is the niche of your blog?

 If you’re having trouble finding your niche or have not settled on one yet, check out our post: How To Find Your Blogging Niche.

 Assuming that you have found the niche you want to be in, let’s find you that great blog name!

 Let’s start with a couple pieces of advice I have learned from hunting down domain names in the past:

 → Lesson #1.
 Most “normal” domain names or ideas you have will be taken.

 They will be taken by other people or worse: domain squatters purchase popular great blog names with the intent to resell them back to users for thousands of dollars.

 Just in case you have a great blog you are thinking about buying from these people, don’t do it!

 The domain name will matter very little in comparison to content you are producing.